kaneoriley/bunyan/README.md

 </bunyan>
 ```

+The gradle plugin `bunyan-plugin` (more below) will parse this configuration and generate a class file at compile time,
+so that at runtime the static initialisation takes < 0ms and uses no `InputStream` or `getResourceAsStream` methods that
+other libraries use and can introduce lag in application startup, as well as bloating memory consumption.

 Included are two sample loggers, that you will need to add to Bunyan manually inside a static block inside your
 `Application` class, to ensure they are initialised early and can capture all logging in your application.